Duane & Greg Allman

-Duane & Greg Allman is an album credited to Duane and Gregg Allman, released by Bold Records in May 1972.
+Duane & Greg Allman is an album credited to brothers Duane and Gregg Allman, released by Bold Records in May 1972.
 The release is essentially an album-length demo recording of the 31st of February, a Tallahassee-based folk rock band featuring drummer Butch Trucks, bassist David Brown, and guitarist Scott Boyer.
 The 31st of February formed in 1965 and released their first, self-titled album in 1968.
 This second recording, according to Trucks, was intended to be their second album.
 It features Duane Allman on guitar and Gregg Allman on vocals.
 The two had been performing with the 31st of February for several months.